11 Kitchen Renovation Mistakes to Avoid

 - Duct Size: You should use the minimum specs for ducting.
 You may also want to oversize if you stir fry or wok cook.

 - Duct Run: Short as possible.
 Straight up or straight back.
-Do not use more than one elbow, or it will reduce the static flow to almost nothing.
+Do not use more than one elbow, which will reduce the static flow to almost nothing.

 8. Oversizing a Vent (Massachusetts Residents Only)

 You have a Wolf range in a new kitchen.
-That is not the time to learn about the 2007 Mass Make-Up Air Regulations.
+That is not the time to learn about the 2007 Massachusetts Make-Up Air Regulations.

-So you fire up that pro range and turn on your 1100 CFM hood, that's 1100 cubes of air exiting an airtight home or the equivalent of a small room.
+Here's why: You fire up that pro range and turn on your 1100 CFM hood.
+That's 1100 cubes of air exiting an airtight home or the equivalent of a small room.

-You need a return the air, or it will create an incredibly unhealthy environment because the air will be "made up" from your furnace, attic, or garage.
+You must return the air, or it will create an incredibly unhealthy environment because the air will be "made up" from your furnace, attic, or garage.

 It's easy to do through your HVAC during the planning stage.

-It's not simple once you have finished your kitchen.
+It's not simple once you have finished your kitchen renovation.

-You have to cut an equivalent return somewhere in your kitchen at least 10 feet away and on the other side.
+You must cut an equivalent return somewhere in your kitchen at least 10 feet away and on the other side.

-Broan has a $100 aftermarket kit of a smart damper and exit cap.
-However, you still have to cut the hole and wire the smart damper to open when your hood is on.
+Broan has a $100 aftermarket smart damper kit and exit cap kit.
+However, you must still cut the hole and wire the smart damper to open when your hood is on.

-9. Outside Grills Placed on the Inside of Your Home
+9. Outdoor Grills Placed on the Inside of Your Home

-You probably wouldn't put an outside grill on the inside of your house.
-(Please don't do this).
+You probably wouldn't put an outdoor grill inside your house (please don't do this).

 How about your three-season porch or pool house?